 - Repeat until someone spells out the entire word and loses.

-This one is perfect for goofy groups of four or more who love creative challenges.
+This one is perfect for goofy groups of 4 or more who love creative challenges.
 With 600+ cards, Cranium provides a great source of entertainment as players are prompted to act, draw, sculpt, play word games and engage in other fun activities.

-Known as “the party game for horrible people,” this is the R-rated version of Apples to Apples.
+Known as “the party game for horrible people,” this is the rated R version of Apples to Apples.
 Like that game, everyone puts down cards that they think fits each round’s topic and whoever’s cards gets chosen the most, wins.
 However, unlike Apples to Apples, your cards are politically un-correct, risque and often offensive.

-If you’re with a group of people who all have a healthy sense of humor, this game is sure to bring lots of laughs.
+If you’re with a group of people who all have a healthy sense of humor this game is sure to bring lots of laughs.